byronwall/excel-vba-book/book/09-The-Application-object/09-02-01 Disabling-calculations.md

 ### Disabling calculations

-The most common approach to controllign calculatiojns is to simply disable them.
+The most common approach to controlling calculatiojns is to simply disable them.
 To "disable" the calculations, is really to set the CalculationMode to Manual.
 It does not actually disable calculations, but instead it prevents the automatic calculations updates from firing like normal.
 The spreadsheet still maintains its normal model of calculations; they just don't run.
 This is an incredibly common approach to speeding up the perofmrance of VBA code.
-The performance boost results form the fact that when VBA code executes, it is very tihglty coupled to the normal Excel operaitons that take place.
+The performance boost results form the fact that when VBA code executes, it is very tihglty coupled to the normal Excel operations that take place.
 When you use VBA to set a `.Value` equal to some new value, it is functioanlyl equivlabet to manually entering the value.
 Behind the scenes, Excel will fire off the normal Change events and update the dependent cells.
 THis can become a bottleneck because VBA is able to rapidly fire off `.Value` changes.
 So rapidly, that processing all of the associated stuff can become a limitation.
 It is more or less guaranteed that you will run into this issue once you start writing VBA code.
 It is so common, that you will likely memorize the fix:

 TODO: check this code